sajidzeya125/Fake-News-Detection/README.md

 # Fake-News-Detection
 The project aims to develop a machine-learning model capable of identifying and classifying any news article as fake or not.
 The distribution of fake news can potentially have highly adverse effects on people and culture.
-This project involves building and training a model to classify news as fake news or not using a diverse dataset of news articles.
-We have used four techniques to determine the results of the model.
+This project involves building and training a model to classify news as fake news or not using a diverse dataset of news articles.Used four techniques to determine the results of the model.

 1. **Logistic Regression**
 2. **Decision Tree Classifier**